wyu97/MTKG/README.md

 <img src="mtkg.png" width="800" align=center>

 Figure: A subgraph of MTKG-1.0.
 A bi-directional edge represents at least one joint training methods for the two tasks.A uni-directional edge represents at least one multi-step training methods for the two tasks.
 Three values are for the number of methods in MTKG-1.0 that considered the transfer, shared encoder parameters, and shared decoder parameters, respectively.
-An example paper that has been discussed in this survey is displayed around the edge.
+An example paper that has been discussed in this survey is displayed.

 ## Statistic informaton of MTKG-1.0